SAP-samples/teched2022-XP260/exercises/ex3/README.md

 ## Exercise 3.1 Identify obsolete users

-As MFA reduces the usability of the authentication process, you wouldn't want to make it mandatory for everybody.
-In the first step, we will therefore create a group for those user that need to authenticate with MFA.
-For example these could be the users with administrative rights while pure viewers might not require MFA.
+In the previous exercises you associated users to a global account or subaccount, to give them access.
+It makes sense to review on a regular basis whether the users actually need this access.
+After all, an abandoned account with high privileges could become an attack target.

-1. Open the administration console of your Identity Authentication service tenant ( bestrunXY.accounts.ondemand.com/admin/ ).
-You will also find it on the [Getting Started](/exercises/ex0) page.
+1. Open the SAP BTP Cockpit.
+You will find the URL on the [Getting Started](/exercises/ex0) page.

-2. Choose the menu item "User & Authorizations" --> "User Groups" and click on the "Create" button
+2. Choose the menu item "Security" --> "Users" and click on the "Sort" button
 <br><img src="/exercises/ex2/images/CreateUserGroup.png" width="50%">

 3. Create a group with the name "BTP_Admins" and display name "BTP Admins".
 Click "Create" to save the new group.